vincentrrsg/sourcegraph/doc/dev/background-information/insights/backend.md

 ### (2) The _insight enqueuer_ (indexed recorder) detects the new insight

-The _insight enqueuer_ is a background goroutine running in the `worker` service of Sourcegraph ([code](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@55be9054a2609e06a1d916cc2f782827421dd2a3/-/blob/enterprise/internal/insights/background/insight_enqueuer.go?L27:6)), which runs all background goroutines for Sourcegraph - so long as `DISABLE_CODE_INSIGHTS=true` is not set on the `worker` container/process.
+The _insight enqueuer_ is a background goroutine running in the `worker` service of Sourcegraph ([code](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@55be9054a2609e06a1d916cc2f782827421dd2a3/-/blob/enterprise/internal/insights/background/insight_enqueuer.go?L27:6)), which runs all background goroutines for Sourcegraph—so long as `DISABLE_CODE_INSIGHTS=true` is not set on the `worker` container/process.

 Its job is to periodically schedule a recording of 'current' values for Insights by enqueuing a recording using a global query.
 This only requires a single query per insight regardless of the number of repositories, and will return results for all the matched repositories.
 Each repository will still be recorded individually.
 These queries are placed on the same queue as historical queries (`insights_query_runner_jobs`) and can